Ellen Sandell

 Whilst studying a Science/Arts degree at the University of Melbourne, I led a successful campaign to get the University to commit to carbon neutrality, which was pretty amazing!

-I’ve also worked on several large projects at the AYCC, including Power Shift (national youth climate summit with over 1500 participants in Sydney in 2009), Youth Decide (first ever youth referendum on climate change, which had over 37,000 participants) and Power Vote, which saw young people talk to over 45,000 voters during the 2010 election – and saw our mascot Ellie the Climate Elephant gain national media attention by chasing Julia Gillard and Tony Abbott around the country.
+I’ve also worked on several large projects at the AYCC, including Power Shift (national youth climate summit with over 1500 participants in Sydney in 2009), Power Vote, which saw young people talk to over 45,000 voters during the 2010 election – and saw our mascot Ellie the Climate Elephant gain national media attention by chasing Julia Gillard and Tony Abbott around the country!

 What themes are recurring in your work?